hyrmn/hyr.mn/src/site/posts/strategic-design.md

 One more tip... odds are very good that the bounded contexts you identify will align with the organizational structure of the business.
 That's ok.

-> Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
+{% pullquote "Melvin E. Conway" %}Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.{% endpullquote %}

- — Melvin E. Conway

 ## Ubiquitious Language